More information will be released soon.

 Prof. Dr.-Ing. habil.
 Herwig Unger got his PhD with a work on Petri Net transformation in 1994 from the Technical University of Ilmenau and his habilitation with a work on large distributed systems from the University of Rostock in 2000.
 Since 2006, he is a full professor at the FernUniversit?t in Hagen and the head of the Chair of Communication Networks.
 His research interests are in self-organization, adaptive and learning systems, Internet algorithms and simulation systems.

-Hui Yu is a Reader with University of Portsmouth.
-His main research interest lies in visual computing and big data analysis, particularly in understanding and sensing the visual world human related issues with semantic interpretation.
+Dr. Hui Yu is a Chair/Professor with the University of Portsmouth in the UK.
+He is the Head of the Visual Computing Group at the university.
+His main research interest lies in visual computing and big data analysis, particularly in understanding and sensing the visual world of human related issues with semantic interpretation.
 It involves and develops knowledge and technologies in vision, machine learning, virtual reality, brain-computer interaction and robotics.
-Dr. Yu's research work has led to many awards and successful collaboration with worldwide institutions and industries.
-He has done many projects supported by EPSRC, ESRC, Royal Academy of Engineering, EU-FP7 and industries.
-He has extensive contributions to the international research community with organizing and chairing many international research conferences and summer schools.
+Professor Yu's research work has led to many awards and successful collaboration with worldwide institutions and industries.
+He has led projects supported by EPSRC, ESRC, Royal Academy of Engineering, EU-FP7 and industries.
+He has extensive contributions to the international research community with organizing and chairing international research conferences and summer schools.
 He is also Associated Editor of IEEE Transactions on Human-Machine Systems journal and Neurocomputing journal.